 As a community based not for profit service, our building premise is owned by Newcastle City Council and operates as an Incorporated Association.
 The management structure consists of a voluntary parent committee who are responsible for the viability and managerial aspects of the business and who employ a qualified service director responsible for the day to day operations of the service.

 We have three age specified learning environments; Nursery 0-2 years, Toddlers 2-3 years and Preschool 3-5 years, which support children’s strengths, needs and interests.
 Our highly qualified and experienced team implement an emergent curriculum based on the Australian Early Years Learning Framework (EYLF, 2009).

-Hours and days of operation
+Hours and days

 7.30am - 5.45pm